jooyoung-korea/plutus-pioneer-program/week03/week03.md

+# Week03

+obj
-in first lecture, recall lars explain about EUTxO,

-in order to unlock the script address, the script attached to the address is run, and that script gets 3 pieces of input: the datum, the redeemer, and the context.
+In the first lecture, let's recall about EUTxO, in order to unlock the script address, the script attached to the address is run, and that script gets 3 pieces of input: the datum, the redeemer, and the context.

-스크립트 어드레스를 언록한다는게
+스크립트 어드레스를 언록한다는게 런한다는건가

-And in the second lecture, we saw examples of ..  how it actually works on Haskell.
-This low-level implementation where all three args are represented by *data type*, but Lars mention that in practice, that is not used that like we used, *instead of the type* version, we have *****datum and redeemer can be custom type*,  as long as they implemented is data type class and where the third argument, **the context, is of type `ScriptContext`**, and the examples we've looked so far only look at the datum and the redeemer, but always ignored the context, and the context is very important, so in this lectuere we start looking at the context, the `ScriptContext` type is defined in package plutus - ledger - api, which is a package we until now haven't need, now we need, so it is now included to week03 cabal file → should I  *cabal build* again? the context in this module [plutus.v1.ledger.contexts]([https://github.com/input-output-hk/plutus/blob/master/plutus-ledger-api/src/Plutus/V1/Ledger/Contexts.hs](https://github.com/input-output-hk/plutus/blob/master/plutus-ledger-api/src/Plutus/V1/Ledger/Contexts.hs)), the type ScriptContext, we see it is a record(?) type with two fields, one of type `Txinfo` which is a more suggesting? one, the second field of type `ScriptPurpse` and this type is defined in the same module here, it describe for which purpose does this script is run so the most important purpose for us will be  . `Spending` purpose and this is what we have talked about until now in the context of the Eutxo model, this is when script is run in order to validate spending input for transaction but there are 3 other purposes.
-The second most important one is the `Minting` one, so that comes into play when you want to define native token, and then this purpose of the script will be to describe under which circumstances, the native token can be minted or burned, there are 2 more purposes: `Rewarding` and `Certifying` .
-Rewarding seems to be related to **staking**, and certifying to certificate, such as delegation certificate.
-But a first we will concentrate on spending purpose.
-Now the actual context is in this field of type TxInfo which is defined also in the same module here, this basically described, it's an abbrebiation for transaction info, so it describes the spending transaction.
-In the eutxo model that Cardano uses, the context of validation is the spending transaction so the transaction is inputs and outputs. and that so it is expressed in this txinfo type so there are couple of fields that's are basically global transaction and than in particular we have the list of all the inputs of the transaction `TxInInfo` and outputs of the transaction `TxOut` This TxInInfo type and TxOut type again have lots of fields to allow you to drill into each individual input  respectively output.
+And in the second lecture, we saw many examples of ~ how it actually works on Haskell.
+This low-level implementation where all three args are represented by **data type**, but Lars mention that, in practice, that is not used like we did, *instead of the type version*, **datum and redeemer can be custom type**,  and the third argument, **the context, is of type `ScriptContext`**, and the examples we've looked so far only look at the datum and the redeemer, but always ignored the context, and since the context is very important, in this third lecture, we start looking at the context, the `ScriptContext` type is defined in package plutus-ledger-api, which is a package we until now haven't need, now we need, so it is now included to week03 cabal file → *cabal build* 다시 해야하나?

+The context in this module [plutus.v1.ledger.contexts]([https://github.com/input-output-hk/plutus/blob/master/plutus-ledger-api/src/Plutus/V1/Ledger/Contexts.hs](https://github.com/input-output-hk/plutus/blob/master/plutus-ledger-api/src/Plutus/V1/Ledger/Contexts.hs)), the type ScriptContext, we see it is a record(?) type with two fields, one of type `Txinfo`, which is a more suggesting? one, the second field of type `ScriptPurpose` and this type is defined in the same module here, it describes for which purpose does this script is run, so the most important purpose for us will be  . **`Spending`** purpose and this is what we have talked about until now.

+In the context of the EUTxO model, this is *when script is run* in order to *validate spending input for transaction* but there are 3 other purposes.
+The second most important one is the **`Minting`** one, so that comes into play when you want to **define native token**, and then this purpose of the script will be to describe under which circumstances, the native token can be minted or burned, there are 2 more purposes: **`Rewarding`** and **`Certifying`** . **Rewarding** seems to be related to **staking**, and **certifying** to certificate, such as **delegation certificate**.

+First, let's concentrate on spending purpose.
+Now the actual context is in this field of type `TxInfo`, which is defined also in the same module here, this basically described, it's an abbrebiation for *transaction info*, so it describes the spending transaction.
+In the EUTxO model that Cardano uses, **the context of validation** is the **spending transaction** so the **transaction is inputs and outputs** and that so it is expressed in this `txinfo` type so there are couple of fields that's are basically global transaction and then, in particular, we have the list of all the inputs of the transaction `TxInInfo` and outputs of the transaction `TxOut` This `TxInInfo` type and `TxOut` type again have lots of fields to allow you to drill into each individual input respectively output.
-TxInfo fields → inputs the inputs takes in and  outputs the outputs, `txInfoFee` is the transaction fee takes into fodge is the amount of newly fodge native token, or if its negative amout newly burned, we'll come to that later lecture

-then we have a list to certificates, `txInfoDCert` sth like delegation certificate

-staking withdrawals so withdrawals from rewards `txInfoWdrl`

-`txInfoValidRange` denotes time range that transaction will be valid and we'll talk details in a minute

-`txInfoSignatories` that s the list of public keys that have signed this transaction

-`txInfoData` he mentioned before that the spending transactions that transactions that spent the script output need to include the datum of that script output where producing transactions that sent money to script address have an output of the script address when we need to include the hash so this field takes info data is basically a dictionary from datum hash to data to include the full datum values belonging to given hash, also mentioned before, spending transaction always have to include datum of the input that spent, but the producing transaction optionally can also do that.

-`txInfoId` is the id of this transaction
+`TxInfo` fields → the inputs take in and outputs the outputs, `txInfoFee` is the transaction fee which takes into fodge? is the amount of newly fodge native token, or if its negative amount newly burned, we'll come to that later lecture.
+Then we have a list to certificate, `txInfoDCert` sth like delegation certificate, staking withdrawals so withdrawals from rewards `txInfoWdrl`. `txInfoValidRange` denotes **time range that transaction will be valid** and we'll talk details in a minute.`txInfoSignatories` that's the list of **public keys** that have signed to this transaction. `txInfoData` is that the spending transactions that transactions spent the script outputs need to include the datum of that script outputs where producing transactions that sent money to script address have an output of the script address when we need to include the hash so this field takes **info data** is basically a dictionary **from datum hash** to data to include the full datum values belonging to given hash, also mentioned before, **spending transaction** always have to include **datum of the input that spent**, but the *producing transaction optionally can also do that*. `txInfoId` is the id of this transaction

-This brings us to an interesting dilemma, Lars have stressed every time one of the big advantages that Cardano EUtxo model has over sth like ETH is the fact that validation can happen in the wallet, transaction can still fail, because a tranx can consume an input when tranx arrived on the blockchain at the node for validation has already been consumed by somebody else but in that case the \tranx simply fails without having to pay fee what can never happen on the normal circum is validation script runs and then fails becuz you can always run script under exactly the same condition so it would fail before u ever submitted. and that is very important feature. it is not clear how to manage time in that context, becuz time is important becuz we want to beable to express validation logic that says that certain tranx valid after only certain time has been reached.
+This brings us to an interesting dilemma, I have stressed every time one of the big advantages that Cardano EUTxO model has over sth like ETH is the fact that **validation can happen in the wallet**, transaction can still fail, because a transaction can consume an input when transaction arrived on the blockchain at the node for validation has already been consumed by somebody else but in that case, the transaction simply fails without having to pay fee what can never happen on the normal circumstances is validation script runs and then fails because you can always run script under exactly the same condition, so it would fail before you ever submitted, and that is very important feature.
+It is not clear how to manage time in that context, because time is important because we want to be able to express validation logic that says that certain transaction is valid after only certain time has been reached.

 In Auction example,